 Related: 5 Best Vanguard Dividend Funds [Low-Cost Income]

 This roughly 100-stock dividend ETF’s portfolio includes the world’s largest and most established firms.
-This includes $120 billion mega-miner Rio Tinto Group (RIO) and $66 billion consumer company British American Tobacco (BTI).
-The U.K. is the most common source of components, at 15%, but Australia, Canada, South Korea, Japan, and several other countries also have prominent positions in this ETF.
+This includes $80 billion consumer company British American Tobacco (BTI) and $70 billion Italian utility giant Enel.
+The U.K. is the most heavily weighted country at nearly a quarter of assets, though Italy, Spain, Canada, and several other countries also have prominent positions in this ETF.

 If you yearn for higher yield and want to diversify your portfolio to include international stocks, IDV does the trick.